ECU intends to host in-person spring 2021 university commencement ceremonies

-GREENVILLE, N.C.
-(3/5/2021) – East Carolina University intends to host multiple in-person university ceremonies at Dowdy-Ficklen Stadium on May 7 to recognize and celebrate the Class of 2021.
+GREENVILLE, N.C. – East Carolina University intends to host multiple in-person university ceremonies at Dowdy-Ficklen Stadium on May 7 to recognize and celebrate the Class of 2021, the university announced on Friday.

 ECU plans to host multiple versions of the university ceremony to ensure compliance with all federal and UNC System guidelines regarding the evolving nature of COVID-19.
 Masks will be required by all graduates and attendees, and social distancing guidelines will be strictly enforced.